 ACAG awards will be announced in TBD.
 All proposed activities must be implemented between May to October.

-- Applicants must be alumni of the Fulbright Foreign Student Program who received a Fulbright Award administered by AMIDEAST on behalf of the U.S. Department of State.
+- Applicants must be alumni of either: the Fulbright Foreign Student Program, the Junior Faculty Development Program or the Visiting Scholar Program for Iraq - who received a Fulbright Award administered by AMIDEAST on behalf of the U.S. Department of State.

 - Applicants must be citizens or residents of one of the following areas: Algeria, Bahrain, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Palestinian Territories, Saudi Arabia, Syria, Tunisia, UAE, or Yemen.